AdobeDocs/pass.en/help/authentication/integration-guide-programmers/rest-apis/rest-api-v2/flows/single-sign-on-access-flows/rest-api-v2-single-sign-on-platform-identity-flows.md

    >
    > <br/>
    >
-   > For more details about `Adobe-Subject-Token` header, refer to the [Adobe-Subject-Token](../../appendix/headers/rest-api-v2-appendix-headers-adobe-subject-token.md) documentation.
+   > For more details about `Adobe-Subject-Token` / `X-Roku-Reserved-Roku-Connect-Token` header, refer to the [Adobe-Subject-Token](../../appendix/headers/rest-api-v2-appendix-headers-adobe-subject-token.md) / [X-Roku-Reserved-Roku-Connect-Token](/help/authentication/integration-guide-programmers/rest-apis/rest-api-v2/appendix/headers/rest-api-v2-appendix-headers-x-roku-reserved-roku-connect-token.md) documentation.

 1. **Indicate the next action:** The Sessions endpoint response contains the necessary data to guide the first streaming application regarding the next action.